 Is there a maximum pressure and what happens if that is exceeded?

 The components of Basepump are rated well above 100 PSI.
 However, when 95 Lbs.
 PSI is exceeded, the inlet valve may leak or "spit" slightly, but only momentarily during the closing process.
 While the valve is closing, there is a momentary surge in the pressure inside the valve and this may cause the valve to "burp" slightly to relieve the excess.
 A few drops of water may escape at that moment and spray out a little, but that is all.
 To avoid this condition, if your incoming water pressure exceeds 90 PSI, tie in the water connection after the Pressure Regulator Valve (PRV).
 You may also add a "point of use (PRV)" to reduce the pressure only for the pump.
 Any good quality, adjustable Pressure Regulator will do, available locally.

 Choosing among Basepump Models RB750, HB1000, and CB1500.

 Model RB750 is for use in private homes typically having less than 2,500 square feet of basement area and a minimum 1/2" water service.
 The Model HB1000 requires a minimum 3/4" water service.
 The Model CB1500 is a commercial model that is rarely used in residential applications because it requires a minimum 3/4" or 1" water service, a minimum 15 GPM of water flow through it, and a Licensed Professional Plumber should install it.
 Carefully consider the pressure and flow requirements indicated above when ordering.
-Thee's a lot more information about this on the Homeowners page and there is an Easy 3 Step Test to help you choose which model is best for your home.
+There's a lot more information about this on the Homeowners page and there is an Easy 3 Step Test to help you choose which model is best for your home.